 Having a babysitter means your dogs can be out during the day, looked after, and played with too.
 If you had to leave your dogs home alone, you'd normally have to put them in a crate or risk them getting into garbage or ripping your sofa apart.

 Most home break-ins actually happen during the daytime when criminals know that everyone is at work, not during the night!
 Having activity always happening in and around your home makes it a less inviting target for robbers and thieves.

 If a would-be criminal cases your home and sees a vehicle in the driveway and that someone is always home, they'll most likely pass it over for an easier target.

-You might want to call your babysitter to come over and help when your child has a birthday or any other times where you'll have to handle more kids than just your own.
+You might want to call your babysitter to come over and help when your child has a birthday or any other times where you'll have to handle more children than just your own.

 Less privacy.
 You're letting someone else into your home.
 They'll go through your fridge and most of your cupboards and drawers during their daily duties.
 Babysitters also pick up a lot of details about your life just from being in close proximity to it.

 Less interaction for your child.
-In preschool and daycare situations, your child is forced into contact with other kids their age.
-But that isn't the case with a babysitter.
-Although you can sign your kid up for classes or have your sitter take your kids out regularly to interact with other kids.
+In preschool and daycare situations, your child will always have contact and social interaction with other children their age.
+This isn't always the case with a babysitter.
+Although you can sign your child up for classes or have your sitter take them out regularly to interact with other kids.

 Legal and paperwork issues.
 Depending on where you live, a full-time babysitter might be considered a household employee.
 That means you might have to withhold taxes from their paycheque as well as cover social security and other benefits.
 You might need an accountant or lawyer to help, especially with the initial setup.